Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

-For more detail on the additional information required if using these six colours, please see the Food Standards Agency's guidance on the labelling of certain food colours (opens in a new window).
 There is no requirement for foods sold at catering establishments to state these warnings on the menu.

 In each case you should obtain written confirmation from your supplier that a product complies with the provisions of the Food Safety Act 1990 and the Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013.